-For misbehaviours that are more serious or are repeats of minor misbehaviours (eg. repeated classroom disruptions, arguing or fighting over a game, out of bounds, continuous refusal to follow dress code, repeated code of conduct infractions), a staff member will:
+For inappropriate behaviours that are more serious or are repeats of minor misbehaviours (eg. repeated classroom disruptions, arguing with a peer, out of bounds, continuous refusal to follow dress code, repeated code of conduct infractions), a staff member will:

 - Speak directly to the child (as in Level 1)

 - Apply consequences such as:

 - a longer time out

-- recess or lunch detention
+- recess or lunch time outs

-- the child phoning home to describe the misbehaviour and the consequence

 - school community service

-- school cleanup

-- and/or paying the cost of the damages

 - loss of privileges

-Level 2 behaviours are tracked and recorded and may require parental involvement and communication by phone or a meeting.
+Level 2 behaviours are tracked and recorded and may require parental involvement and communication by email, phone or a meeting.